Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Circumcision for religious or cultural reasons

-When circumcision is practiced for religious reasons it is usually carried out as an outpatient.
+When circumcision is practiced for religious reasons it is usually carried out privately as an outpatient.
 There are a few things you will need to think about

 How to choose where to have the procedure done?